noemi-ten/AENGroupProjectPsychophysiology/README.md

-Group assignement for project psychophysiology 24/25
+Group assignment for project psychophysiology 24/25